area9innovation/fast/mini/readme.md

     - Redo __construct to be more like record construction?
       - makerecord(), setrecord(record, id, val)?
 	- Specific todos for test cases:
-	- 1: Generalize unbound tyvars to typars maybeBind has wrong type.
+	- 1: Generalize unbound tyvars to typars, or figure out why typars are instantiated maybeBind has wrong type.
 	- lambdaarg does not capture type parameters defined in lambdas!
     - 5, 7: intersection typing